Suryakumar Yadav: IPL career

 Yadav was signed by the Mumbai Indians (MI) in the Indian Premier League (IPL) ahead of the 2012 season.
 He played just one match and was dismissed without scoring.
 In the 2014 IPL auction, he was bought by the Kolkata Knight Riders (KKR) for ₹7 million.
 He scored 164 runs at an average of over 32 with KKR winning the title in his first season with the team.
 He spent four seasons with the team, scoring 608 runs in 54 matches.

-In 2018 IPL auction, he was bought back by the Mumbai Indians for a price of ₹32 million.
+In 2018 IPL auction, Yadav was bought back by the Mumbai Indians for a price of ₹32 million.
 He was a prolific run-scorer for Mumbai, scoring more than 1400 runs across three seasons, and won the title with the team in the 2019 and 2020 seasons.
 He was retained by the franchise ahead of the 2022 auction for ₹80 million.
 He missed the start of the 2022 season due to injury and, on his return, scored 303 runs in eight matches at an average of more than 43.
 His 2022 season ended after suffering a muscle injury in the 6 May match against Gujarat Titans.

-Yadav was appointed as the vice-captain of the side for the 2023 season and captained the side in a match against his old side KKR after Rohit missed it due to injury.
+Yadav was appointed as the vice-captain of the team for the 2023 season and captained the team in a match against his old team KKR after Rohit missed it due to injury.
 In the 2023 season, he had his best ever IPL season with the bat, scoring 605 runs in 16 matches including his maiden IPL century against Gujarat Titans on 12 May.
 He missed the first few matches of the 2024 IPL season as he was recovering from injury.
 He played 11 games in the season and scored 345 runs including his second IPL century against the Sunrisers Hyderabad.